engineyard/engineyard/README.md

 #### ey login

 Log in and verify access to EY Cloud.
 Use logout first if you need to switch user accounts.

 #### ey logout

-Remove the current API key from ~/.eyrc or env variable $EYRC
+Remove the current API key from `~/.eyrc` or file at env variable `$EYRC`

 ### Global Options